coenzeng/python-notes/explanations/OOP/3-methods.md

 Tron.what_program("software")
 print(coen.program)
 ```
-we can also use class methods as an alterative constructor.
+We can also use class methods as an alterative constructor.
 ```python
 class Tron: